Kolmo

 spread = calendar_spread(brent, "M1", "M6")

-Intent: turn a small contract dictionary into curve structure and near-minus-far spread.
+Intent: turn a contract dictionary into curve structure, prompt spread, and near-minus-far spread.

 margin = crack_spread(